Decade of the Oak

 What is the Decade of the Oak?

 The Decade of the Oak celebrates oak trees and the myriad of species that depend on them.
-This decade-long, grassroots outreach initiative will build awareness and support for oak conservation by connecting individuals with their communities.
+This decade-long, grassroots outreach initiative will build awareness and support for oak conservation by connecting individuals with their communities and local landscapes.
 We’re working to reach and engage with YOU through local partners, organizations, and communities!

 Why Decade of the Oak?